Hakob Manandyan: Contribution to Historiography

-The Exceptional Mission of H. Manandyan's scientific work was his comprehensive study of Armenian history, characterized by exceptional impartiality and meticulousness.
+The Exceptional Mission of Manandyan's scientific work was his comprehensive study of Armenian history, characterized by exceptional impartiality and meticulousness.
 The scientific legacy of Manandyan the historian covers the history of the Armenian people from the 6th century BC to the 15th century AD.
 Despite his immense patriotism and boundless love for the Armenian people, he rejected falsification and excessive emotion in academic work.
 The study and clarification of sources was of particular importance for the historian.
 Manandyan emphasized, “When examining each historical book, it is necessary to pay attention first of all to the reliability of the facts, accuracy, research method, carefully examine historical sources, trying to filter the truth from delusion, narratives and legends from historical reality, and ignorant, biased or deliberate judgments of ancient historians from an impartial objective attitude to historical milestones” Manandyan wrote.

 From this perspective, one of Manandyan's most notable works is "Tigranes II and Rome a new interpretation based on primary sources".
 Prior to this work, the history of Tigran II's reign had been studied in a compressed and limited manner by Western historians.
 These historians relied primarily on accounts from Roman chroniclers who were hostile to Armenia and Pontus, intentionally distorting events and downplaying Armenia's role, presenting Tigran the Great as a minor historical figure.
 In his monograph, Manandyan subjected Roman sources to meticulous critical analysis and reevaluation, exposing the one-sidedness and often falsehood of the information they provided about Tigran the Great and Armenia.
 As in all his works, Manandyan used only those primary sources that withstood scrutiny for reliability.
 He frequently quoted all existing evidences from various primary sources about the same historical event or issue, compared them, and only then provided his conclusions.
 This work is considered the best monograph on Tigran II's reign and his era, and while previously world history recognized only Carthage as a formidable opponent to Rome, Manandyan demonstrated how Armenia was also capable of resisting Rome.